Lewy Body Dementia

 Exercise can not only improve physical function, it can help relieve stress and boost your mood.
 Any type of physical activity that raises your heart rate can be beneficial, so find the activities that appeal to you.

 Enjoy games and puzzles.
-Playing cards or word games such as Scrabble, or completing crossword and Sudoku puzzles can exercise your brain and may help slow cognitive decline in people with LBD.
+Playing cards or word games such as Scrabble, or completing crossword and Sudoku puzzles can exercise your brain and may help slow cognitive decline.

 - Physical therapy options include cardiovascular, strengthening, and flexibility exercises, as well as gait training.
 Physicians may also recommend general physical fitness programs such as aerobic, strengthening, or water exercise.